Demotive/govuk_transformation_dashboard/_posts/2000-01-20-passports.markdown

 homepage-intro: |
-    If you need to renew your passport you will be able to do this using a simple online service
+    If you need to renew your passport you’ll be able to do it using a simple online service

 detail-page-intro: |
     5.64 million passport transactions each year

 scope-of-exemplar: |
-    The existing passport service allows you to complete an online application form to apply for, renew or update a passport.
+    The existing passport service within the UK allows you to complete an online application form to apply for, renew or update a passport.
 The printed application form is then returned to you to sign, date, add any documents or photographs that are needed, and return for processing.

     Her Majesty’s Passport Services is exploring with GDS the scope for a fully digital passport service.

-status: "discovery"
+status: "alpha"
 status-strapline: |
-    Discovery underway.
-Alpha due to start April 2014.
+    Alpha underway.

     The passports exemplar replaces the criminal records check as described in the Digital Strategy update.